Uye121/DocAppoint/README.md

 **DocAppoint** is a fullstack web application with RESTful routing.
 This app is work in-progress and will be updated reguarly.

-### Notes

-The front-end and the backend are currently not connected.
-Part of the front-end is completed, and the backend is work-in-progress.

 ## Getting Started

 ### Setup